langhuihui/monibuca/plugin/flv/READEME.md

-# HDL Plugin
+# FLV Plugin

-The main function of the HDL plugin is to provide access to the HTTP-FLV protocol.
+The main function of the FLV plugin is to provide access to the HTTP-FLV protocol.

 HTTP-FLV protocol (HDL: Http Dynamic Live) is a dynamic streaming media live broadcast protocol, which implements the function of live broadcast of FLV format video on the ordinary HTTP protocol.
 The meaning of its name can be mainly divided into three parts: